Andrea Molina Gómez

 What made you choose KTH, Stockholm/Sweden, for your programme?

 Since I started my engineering career, I have felt very strongly about finishing my studies at KTH.
-First of all because it is one of the best universities in the world in the electrical sciences area (my specialty), and this assures you a good education, good facilities, and a good environment.
+First of all because it is one of the best universities in the world in electrical engineering (my specialty), and this assures you a good education, good facilities, and a good environment.
 I chose this master's programme due to its specialist nature, which provided me with the chance to focus on my area of expertise.
 Another reason why I chose this programme was that it is very practical, very industry oriented, and up to date as per current industry requirements.

 Finally, I wanted to study at KTH because I love Sweden!
 Sweden is a very safe country that focuses on its people.
 Specifically, Stockholm has a mix of everything – it is a big city with a lot of activities, but at the same time you are surrounded by nature.